Search

 On the HFS admin panel, select the Shared files section.

-Click Add > From disk.
+In the lower-right corner, click Add > From disk.

 Choose the files or folders you want to be shared on your HFS web interface and click Select.